Single-valued hyperlogarithms, correlation functions and closed string amplitudes: Correlation functions and closed string amplitudes

-The closed string theory partial amplitudes~\eqref{e:IntGeneric} are only functions of kinematic parameters, they do not depend on the position of the vertex operators on the world-sheet.
-Therefore we consider the generalisation by introducing a dependence on the complex variable $z$
+We refer to~\cite{DHoker:1988pdl,Green:1987sp,Polchinski:1998rq,Polchinski:1998rr} for details about the form of the vertex operators in string theory.
+The results of this work do not depend on the precise form of the vertex operators, but only on the structure of the integrals given in~\eqref{e:IntGeneric}.